purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/web-pages.md

                     }
                 }
                 tbody {
-                    for user in props.users {
+                    for user in users {
                         tr {
                             td {
                                 strong {